About the Neotropical Flyways Project

 What Happens During Migration?

-Close to 300 species of migratory landbirds, whose combined populations represent more than one billion individuals, migrate between the Neotropics and North America.
-Migratory songbirds are important because they provide services such as pest control and seed dispersal, but many of these neotropical migrants have been experiencing concerning levels of population decline over the past few decades.
+Close to 300 species of migratory landbirds, with combined populations representing more than one billion individuals, migrate between the Neotropics and North America.
+These migratory songbirds are vitally important to the Americas because they provide services such as pest control and seed dispersal, but many of these neotropical migrants have been experiencing concerning levels of population decline over the past few decades.

-If we are to reverse this trend, we must understand the factors contributing to their decline – yet we still know nearly nothing about these species in their migratory environments.
-Of all the periods of the life cycle, migration is the least understood and, yet, at the same time it is when the majority of mortality occurs.
-To fill this critical gap in our knowledge of the needs of migratory birds, ADOPTA is assisting the Neotropical Flyway Project to identify migration routes, key stopover or staging regions where the energy for migration is obtained, and the relative quality of the different habitats used.
+If we are to reverse this trend, we must understand the factors contributing to their decline – yet we still do not know enough about these species.
+Of all the periods of the life cycle, migration is the least understood, but at the same time it is when the majority of mortality occurs.
+To fill this critical gap in our knowledge of the needs of migratory birds, ADOPTA is assisting the Neotropical Flyway Project to identify migration routes, key stopover or staging regions where the energy for migration is obtained, and the relative quality of the different habitats used in these migration routes.

 Neotropical Flyways Project